 Now that we’ve broken down the pros and cons of professional vs DIY installation, it’s time to consider the factors that go into choosing the best home security system for you.

-Home security providers vary in the home security packages and equipment they offer.
+- Packages and equipment: Home security providers vary in the home security packages and equipment they offer.
 It’s important to investigate the exact equipment you want before purchasing a system.

-You’ll want to make sure that the cost of equipment, monthly monitoring service, and professional installation are within your budget.
+- Cost: You’ll want to make sure that the cost of equipment, monthly monitoring service, and professional installation are within your budget.

-Some companies have better reputations than others.
+- Reputation: Some companies have better reputations than others.
 You won’t want to work with a company that has a track record of disappointing customer service.
 Talking to friends and family and reading reviews on top home security systems can help you learn about a company’s reputation.

-If you enjoy using smart home devices and want to sync technology like your Nest thermostat with your home security system, look for offerings that support smart home integration.
+- Smart home integration: If you enjoy using smart home devices and want to sync technology like your Nest thermostat with your home security system, look for offerings that support smart home integration.

-The Best Professional Installation Home Security Companies
+The Best Home Security Systems

 - ADT: As our top choice for a home security system, ADT has more than 140 years of industry experience, the largest network of professional monitoring centers, and a six-month money-back guarantee.